LazerLars/how_to_setup_lua_in_windows11_and_vscode/README.md

 ###

 I made this guide since i struggled getting LUA setup on my machine the first time.
 Credit goes out to [Atoz Programming Tutorials](https://www.youtube.com/watch?v=pC1fsQRX68I) making my first LUA install a good experince :)

+Feel free to make a pull request if you have anything nice to add ma dudes and dudeins :)